 More information is available on the website: www.consumerchampion.eu

-CoJEF aims to improve enforcement of EU and national consumer laws by enhancing networking and training among consumer organisations.
-The central task of the project is to enable consumer groups to enforce existing consumer rights and laws more effectively throughout the European Union.
+CoJEF aimed to improve enforcement of EU and national consumer laws by enhancing networking and training among consumer organisations.
+The central task of the project was to enable consumer groups to enforce existing consumer rights and laws more effectively throughout the European Union.

-This is achieved by exchanging best practices, sharing case study experience and training consumer organisation lawyers.
-Exploring opportunities for cooperation between consumer organisations, public authorities and other actors is another central thrust of the project.
+This was achieved by exchanging best practices, sharing case study experience and training consumer organisation lawyers.
+Exploring opportunities for cooperation between consumer organisations, public authorities and other actors was another central thrust of the project.

-CoJEF – whose activities are partly financed by the EU budget – started on March 1, 2014 and is due to run for two years.
-Interpersonal meetings, policy debating and the creation of an online knowledge base are among the project’s activities.
+CoJEF – whose activities were partly financed by the EU budget – started on March 1, 2014 and ran for two years.
+Interpersonal meetings, policy debating and the creation of an online knowledge base were among the project’s activities.